|Quick Facts: Podiatrists|

 |Doctoral or professional degree|

-Podiatrists provide medical care for people with foot, ankle, and lower leg problems.
-They diagnose illnesses, treat injuries, and perform surgery involving the lower extremities.
+Podiatrists provide medical and surgical care for people with foot, ankle, and lower leg problems.

 Podiatrists must earn a Doctor of Podiatric Medicine (DPM) degree and complete a 3-year residency program.
 Every state requires podiatrists to be licensed.